Degeneracy is OK: Logarithmic Regret for Network Revenue Management with Indiscrete Distributions: Policy with Logarithmic Regret under Second-order Growth

-We now proceed to bound Myopic$_t(\pi,\tbc_t^{\pi})$ in \eqref{def:myopicregret} under \Cref{assump:finitesize} and \Cref{assump:contiknown2}.
-We use $\bVL_{\tbc^{\pi}_t}(I_t)$ \eqref{lp:relaxoffline} as the benchmark, which is a LP relaxation of $V^{\text{off}}(I)$ \eqref{lp:offlineoptimum} and thus provides more tractablity.
-We denote by $\{\tx^*_t\}$ one optimal solution of $\bVL_{\tbc^{\pi}_t}(I_t)$ \eqref{lp:relaxoffline}, where $\tx^*_{\tau}\in[0,1]$ for each $\tau=t,\dots,T$.
+We denote by $\{\tx^*_{\tau}\}$ one optimal solution of $\bVL_{\tbc^{\pi}_t}(I_t)$ \eqref{lp:relaxoffline}, where $\tx^*_{\tau}\in[0,1]$ for each $\tau=t,\dots,T$.
 Then, a gap arises from the fact that the online decision for our policy $\pi$ must be binary as required by problem formulation, while the optimal solution $\tx^*_t$ in the relaxation \eqref{lp:relaxoffline} can be fractional.
 In order to deal with this gap, we introduce a ``rounded'' relaxed offline optimum as an intermediate.
 To be specific, we denote by

 as a rounding of $\tx^*_t$.
 Then, we have that

 where $G_{\tbc^{\pi}_t}(I_t)$ denotes the gap caused by rounding $\tx^*_t$ to be $\tx^{\text{round}}_t$, which can be formulated as follows